rdp2fm/test/README.md

 test
 ====
-it has a method called greeting
+it has a method called greeting and it has a helper method